Grapes42/my-arch-install/README.md

 ```

 ## Installing & Setting up GRUB
-If you already have another distro with grub on it just update GRUB there.
+If you already have another distro with GRUB on it just update GRUB there.
 Otherwise:
 ```
 $ pacman -S grub
 $ grub-install --target=i386-pc /dev/*disk*